 This service costs $99 per year.

 As you can probably tell from this Oxford Club review, the Communiqué is an effective tool for helping investors find stocks and funds.
-Its low price and multiple investment ideas help investors easily access many investing ideas.
+Its low price and multiple investment ideas allow investors to access many investing ideas quickly.

 The service may keep their better stock picks with more potential upside in the more expensive premium newsletters.
-However, the Oxford Communiqué is a good starting point for new investors.
+However, the Oxford Communiqué is a great starting point for new investors.

-Experienced investors with more free cash flow may also use it to have another research tool to expand their portfolio along with several other services.
+Experienced investors with more cash flow may also use it as another research tool to expand their portfolio along with other services.

 Josh founded Money Buffalo in 2015 to help people get out of debt and make smart financial decisions.
 He is currently a full-time personal finance writer with work featured in Forbes Advisor, Fox Business, and Credible.